Miaoulelion/TD1_Java/doc/responsesFR.md

 **7. (at home) It is sometime useful to check the source code from the JDK.
 Down-load the file called src.zip from Oracle's website and attach it in Window - Preferences { Installed JREs - Edit - rt.jar - Source Attachment.
 Now declare a String variable and clic on String with Ctrl key pressed.
 What happens ?**

-=> Cela nous mène à la classe String où on peut voir toutes les méthodes associés etc...
+=> Cela nous mène à la déclaration de la classe String où on peut voir toutes les méthodes associés etc...
+Cela permet de voir comment est effectué une méthode spécifiquement.